 Having a successful and progressive bodybuilding journey comes down to your mindset.
 How committed are you to your goals?
 Is bodybuilding one of your top priorities?

 If you want to make significant gains, you must make a considerable effort.
-If you’re skipping one or more workouts every week or consistently making concessions on your diet, your road to success is going to be rough-going.
+When skipping one or more workouts every Week or consistently making concessions on your diet, your road to success will be rough-going.

-It may sound overly-dramatic, but you need to adopt a warrior mindset.
-No matter how long your day was, how tired you are, or how badly you want to go home and play video games, it would be best if you got your workout in first.
+It may sound overly dramatic, but you must adopt a warrior mindset.
+No matter how long your day is, how tired you are, or how badly you want to go home and play video games, it would be best if you got your workout in first.

 This resiliency is vital to your progress.
-The second you allow yourself to make excuses, you start taking steps away from your goals.
+The second you allow yourself to make excuses, you take steps away from your goals.
 Also, commit yourself to your workout program and your nutrition plan.

 Ready to start your bodybuilding journey?

-If you’re looking to build muscle mass and look like the actors or bodybuilders you admire, it’s time to start your journey.
+If you want to build muscle mass and look like the actors or bodybuilders you admire, it’s time to start your journey.
 Remember, if you’re going to commit, you need to commit fully.

-Also, if you need a little extra guidance, we can help.
-Please take a look at some of our workout programs and diet plans to best meets your needs.
-And feel free to check out some of our other articles for more detailed expert advice on bodybuilding.
+Thus, if you need a little extra guidance, we can help.
+Please look at some of our workout programs and diet plans to meet your needs best.
+Also, check out our other articles for more expert advice on bodybuilding.